miguel-merlin/etf-directional-forecasting/README.md

 - Change `data/etfs` inside `src/main.py` if your histories live elsewhere.
 - Adjust the risk-free rate in `src/metrics.py` to match your assumptions.
 - Extend `display_rankings` if you need additional printouts or prefer different sort orders.
+- Use `--model-target-months` and `--model-plot-dir` to tune the return-modeling workflow without touching the source.

 ## Troubleshooting
 - **`No CSV files found`** – Ensure the directory exists and the files carry the `.csv` extension.